RumeelHussainbnb/CoreDAODocs/docs/Learn/economics/core-token/tokenomics.md

 ## Decentralization and Direction

-- Core DAO's strategy focuses on a stable and deliberate path toward decentralization and antifragility.
+- Core Chain's strategy focuses on a stable and deliberate path toward decentralization and antifragility.
 The token launch aims to place CORE tokens in the hands of those committed to building and sustaining the network.

 - The direction and pace of the project prioritize robustness over rapid expansion.
-The token distribution and economic policies reflect Core DAO's commitment to a sturdy foundation that values antifragility and is capable of weathering the volatility of the crypto markets.
+The token distribution and economic policies reflect Core Chain's commitment to a sturdy foundation that values antifragility and is capable of weathering the volatility of the crypto markets.

 - By targeting a diverse group of stakeholders, including builders, users, and believers, CORE tokenomics lays the groundwork for a decentralized governance model that can evolve and adapt as the network matures.

-- The distribution is targeted towards builders, users, and long-term supporters, fostering a community aligned with Core DAO's vision of decentralization.
+- The distribution is targeted towards builders, users, and long-term supporters, fostering a community aligned with Core Chain's vision of decentralization.

 ## Sound Monetary Policy

-In addition to the hard cap, Core DAO introduces a deflationary mechanism:
+In addition to the hard cap, Core Chain introduces a deflationary mechanism:

 - **Transaction Fee Burns:** A portion of transaction fees and block rewards will be burned, as determined by the DAO, ensuring the supply of CORE tokens asymptotically approaches the hard cap without exceeding it.